How Many Visitors Should Your Website Get? How to Get MoreMay 16, 2022

-There are more than 3 million businesses actively advertising on Facebook.
+There are more than 10 million businesses (up from only 3 million in 2022!) actively advertising on Facebook.

 That’s a big number – don’t freak out.

 There are so many advertisers on Facebook because it works.
 It’s an excellent way to reach your desired audience and inspire them to take action (ideally, purchasing your product/service).

 What you must know is that not all of those 10 million advertisers are successful.
 Many have failed to understand who their ideal customer is and how to target the people they want to sell to.
 This is where doing your research and developing a strategy come into play.

 What to Know Before you Set Up your Facebook Ad

 Our partners at HubSpot have offered some pre-planning tips to help make your campaign successful.